javaeews/cassandra-mongo/README.md

 > ***"MongoDB is good.
 It works.
 However, it’s a somewhat specialized tool solving a somewhat specialized problem extremely well.
 It doesn’t solve all problems.
 Other problems are better solved with other data storage engines."***

+> ***"A very observant person could also point out that Facebook uses MySQL in a way that isn't too dissimilar sharding a NoSQL database and leveraging Memcache on top of it"***

+> ***"Basically, whenever you see something being "more scalable", "100 times faster" or anything like that, it's usually by sacrificing other types of operations, and/or making data operations far less safe."***

 ![alt text](image-13.png)
 > ***"Because of the way Cassandra is architectured, it's extremely good at certain use cases and extremely bad at others!
 I have used it in the past in various projects with great success.
 In particular, we had a project in King where our system had to support around 1,000,000 requests per second from all around the world.
 Cassandra could handle that without breaking a sweat.
 Good luck doing that with another database."***